THE BEGINNINGS

 Earlier Origins of the Deglow & Bavarian Breweries

 According to the book "100 Years of Brewing," it is possible Julius Deglow started a brewery just before the Civil War around 1861 with the assistance of two other men, Charles Best and George Renner.
 According to this source, after the Civil War this brewery moved to 369 Lexington Pike (now 533 W. Pike Street).
 However, if and where this earlier brewery may have operated is unknown.
-If this occurred it would have made Deglow one of the second earliest breweries in Covington.
+If this occurred, it would have been for a very short time of about a year or less.
 According to an unpublished manuscript in 1954 by C.B.
-Truesdell, a historian from Newport, KY, due to fears that the Confederacy might attack Northern Kentucky, the breweries in Covington and Newport ceased operations during the Civil War, even though the breweries in Cincinnati continued to operate.
-So, if there was an earlier Deglow Brewery before the war, it may have closed shortly after opening.
+Truesdell, a historian from Newport, KY, due to fears that the Confederacy might attack Northern Kentucky, the breweries in Covington and Newport ceased operations near the beginning of the Civil War, perhaps before 1862.
+However, the breweries in Cincinnati continued to operate.
+So, if there was an earlier Deglow Brewery in 1861, it may have closed shortly after opening.
 And, those few breweries in Covington that opened just before the Civil War, would have reopened around the same time as the Deglow brewery began on the Lexington Pike.

 EARLY BREWERY PROPRIETORS